domonik/RNAdist/docs/source/sampling.rst

 Python API
 ----------

+.. currentmodule:: RNAdist.sampling.ed_sampling

 The Python API is fully compatible with the ViennaRNA Python fold compound.
-Thus, you can set up a fold compound and use the :func:`~RNAdist.sampling.ed_sampling.sample_fc` function to get a numpy array containing all pairwise distances.
+Thus, you can set up a fold compound and use the :func:`~sample_fc` function to get a numpy array containing all pairwise distances.
 Have look into the function documentation for details and examples.
+If you are only interested in the distance between two nucleotides :code:`i` and :code:`j`, you can speed up this procedure by using :func:`~sample_distance_ij`.

 Command Line Interface